kumak1/kcg/README.md

 Can use narrow down repository option. `--filter="needle"` `--group="group_name"`

-#### When main and master are mixed in the default branch
+#### Tips

-Setting branch name alias.
+When main and master are mixed in the default branch, setting branch name alias.

 example: `main` to `master`

 ```shell